oliver1112/Around/README.md

 # Around
 This is a Cloud and React based Social Network application.
-The backend is based on Goland and ElasticSearch.
+The backend is based on Golang and ElasticSearch.
 The frontend is based on ReactJS.

 ## Backend